amirra/TripAdviserScraper/README.md

 # TripAdviser Scraper
-Scraper for extracting TripAdvisor data
+Scraper for extracting TripAdvisor data.
 TripAdviser Scraper can extract atractions and restaurants information, comments and images by putting city address.